danwiseman/podman_aiweb/README.md

 ### 3. Kubernetes Pod Configuration (aiweb.kube.yaml)
 This YAML file defines a Podman Pod as a Kubernetes Pod

+### 4. Kubernetes Pod Configuration (webapps.kube.yaml)
+This YAML file defines a Podman Pod as a Kubernetes Pod for running the web servers and nginx.
+Needs sudo to run properly or allow port assignment to your user.

 #### Key Elements:
 - **Containers**: Two containers (`sdnext` and `ollama`) are specified with appropriate ports and security contexts tailored for GPU usage.
 - **Volume Mounts**: Persistent volume mounts for shared data (models) and configuration settings.